 Short for “kilo-volt-amperes,” kVA is the main power rating system used for sizing transformers.
 This doesn’t have anything to do with the physical dimensions of the transformer.
 Instead, sizing a transformer is the process of identifying a given unit’s maximum output voltage and current.
 If you don’t size your transformer correctly, it will be either too large, in which case you’ll have overpaid for something you don’t need, or it will be too small, which can lead to overloading and damaging the transformer.

-To calculate the kVA you need in your transformer, you can use the formulas below, or simply use the tables under the formulas to find your kVA.
+To calculate the kVA you need in your transformer, you can use the formulas below, or our free online transformer kVA calculator.
+We also have these values in the tables under the formulas.

 - 3-phase kVA calculation: voltage X amperage X 1.732 ÷ 1,000